406 Grazing Academy

-Registration is not yet open for the 406 Grazing Academy to be held June 20-24, 2024.
-Please check back in early spring.
+Registration is open for the 406 Grazing Academy to be held

 The three-day grazing academy is aimed at ranchers seeking to hone their grazing management skills.
-Classroom activities will take place in eastern Montana at locations yet to be determined.
+Classroom activities will take place in Miles City, Montana and registration is open until April 26.
+Registration costs $200 per person and includes materials, a range monitoring kit, and lunch and dinner each day of the workshop.

 Workshop participants will gain practical information designed to help them make strategic decisions for their ranches.
 MSU educators, Montana ranchers and other range managers from across the state will lead the workshop, sharing expertise on topics that include economic optimum stocking rates, diverse grazing strategies, range monitoring, extending the grazing season, livestock-wildlife relations, targeted grazing, and coping with drought, wildfire and poisonous plants.